Quickstart

 Know the invocation forms

-Mullgate has three truthful invocation forms:
+Mullgate has two operator-facing invocation forms:

 - installed